spread-ai/docs-comments/docs/module-1/what-is-spread.md

     To ask a question, leave a comment in the comments section of the relevant page.
 Before asking a question, we kindly ask that you search the comments to see if your questions is already answered.
 Sign up for an account at [github.com](https://github.com).

      To get the definition of any terminology, such as Engineering Intelligence Graph, hover over the word for a few seconds and a definition box will appear that explains the term.

+> In the [next lesson](what-is-eig.md) we will learn more about the Engineering Intelligence Graph and how data cycyles through the SPREAD ecosystem.